memfault/interrupt/_drafts/advanced-gdb.md

 ### Hex Dump with `xxd`

-I love `xxd` for printing files in hexdump format, and we should be able to have the same within GDB.
-Below is a bit of a hack to bring `xxd` into GDB but it works perfectly.
+I love `xxd` for printing files in hexdump format in the shell, but GDB doesn't have anything similar built-in Below is a bit of a hack to bring `xxd` into GDB but it works perfectly.

 ```
 define xxd